DacPhuc/DacPhuc/README.md

 ### Hi there 👋
+I am an enthusiastic university student currently attending Ho Chi Minh city University of Technology, majoring in Computer Science.
+I am passionate about technology, especially programming.
+I have developed certain skills, which I hope to leverage into the startup industry, where I can learn about how world functions and gain more experience for my future.
 <!--
 **DacPhuc/DacPhuc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.